EtsuHeart/SI507/README.md

 ### final modified data
 pokename.json: a list of all Pokemon species pokepair.json: a dictionary of Pokemon data and the recommend teammates

+## Data structure
+My data are in a graph.
+Each Pokémon species is a node.
+If this species is not frequently used in battles, or not suitable for a new battle player, I will not put it into my graph.
+Then if two species are suitable to be put in one team (judged by some conditions), these two nodes will be connected.
+The final modified data is pokepair.json which stores the pokemon data and recommended teammates.